Find Affordable College Courses

 96% Percent Women

 Communication Sciences runs middle of the road when it comes to popularity, ranking #24 out of all the graduate majors we track.
 In 2021, about 9,211 graduates completed their master’s degree in this field.
-The major attracts more women than men.
-About 96% of the recent graduates in this field are female.
+This major is dominated by women with about 96% of recent graduates being female.

 Racial-Ethnic Diversity